PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Assert Selected Value Contain
+## Assert Selected Value Match

-Asserts that option value (value attribute) for selected option in the specified select element contains the given value.
+Asserts that option value (value attribute) for selected option in the specified select element matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertSelectedValueContain(locator, text)
+assertSelectedValueMatch(locator, text)
 `

 `
-assertSelectedValueContain(parentLocator, locator, text)
+assertSelectedValueMatch(parentLocator, locator, text)
 `

 ### Parameters